jordalgo/task/readme.md

 ```

 ## Quick Details
-- The functions passed to run are always called async
-- You can't complete a Task more than once e.g. you can't call sendFail and then call sendSuccess (an error will be thrown).
+- You can't complete a Task more than once e.g. you can't call sendFail and then call sendSuccess.
 - Functions passed to Task can optionally create a cancel (like above) otherwise cancel will be an no-op.
 - It's lazy!
 The function passed on Task creation is only called when `run` is invoked.
 - There is no error catching in this Task implementation.
 Errors are not thrown or caught from within a Task.
 There are failure values but these are not the same thing as errors -- think of them as "bad news".